mpatric/mp3agic/readme.md

 Frame IDs are defined in the [ID3v2 specification](http://www.id3.org/Developer_Information "ID3v2 specification").
 Frames can be read from an ID3v2 tag using these.

+For now, the best approach to access frames not yet supported by convenience methods is to extend the `AbstractID3v2Tag` class, following the pattern for other frames already done.
+Please fork the project in github and submit a patch request if you add anything useful.

-Code to read and write these frames directly is coming soon.
+Code to read and write these frames more easily is coming soon.
 Watch this space.

 ## Copyright